Sasoma–Saser La Road

 Sasoma–Sasser La-Saser Brangsa-Gapsam-Daulat Beg Oldi Road (SSSG-DBO Road) 131 km long T-70 (70 metric tons load carrying capacity) road through 17800 feet high Saser La, and its 18-km-long northwest-to-southeast fork the Sasser Brangsa-Murgo Road (SBM Road), are 30-ft-wide black-topped heavy-military-vehicle-grade motorable road between Nubra Valley and Depsang Plains (DBO-Daulat Beg Oldi) in Ladakh in India.
-The sections of SSSG-DBO Road are the 47 km long "Sasoma (near Siachen Base Camp)- Saser La section", 27 km long "Saser La-Saser Brangsa section", 42 km long "Saser Brangsa-Gapsam section" along the upstream of Shyok River which goes northeast of Saser Brangsa, and 10 km long "Gapsam-DBO section".
-Just after the Saser Brangsa, after crossing the 345 m long bridge over the Shyok River, the SSSG-DBO Road forks into two: 18 km long "Saser Brangsa-Murgo Road" (SBM Road) along the downstream of Shyok River which goes southeast of Saser Brangsa, and 52 km long Saser Brangsa-Gapsam-DBO route (SSSG-DBO Road) along the upstream of Shyok River which goes northeast of Saser Brangsa.
-These forks connect to the Darbuk–Shyok–DBO Road (DS-DBO Road) at two places: at Daulat Beg Oldi in northeast and at Murgo in southeast.

 This strategically important road provides a much shorter alternative access from Nubra Valley to DBO as compared to the longer 230 km route via "DS-DBO Road", reducing the travel time between Nubra valley and DBO from 2 days to mere 6 hours.
+It also reduces Leh to DBO distance by 79 km (from 322 km to just 243 km) and travel time from two days to 11–12 hours.
+It has 70-tonnes load bearing capacity, and can easily handle bofors guns, tanks, and other heavy machinery.

+As of July 2025, all sections were operational except Gapshan-DBO section, and the whole project will be operational by November 2026.

-In September 2023, several sections of the road are already complete, the whole blacktopped route will be completed by October 2024.
-To provide the all-weather connectivity, the DPR (detailed project report) for 7 km long Saser La tunnel under the Saser La till Saser Brangsa was being prepared in June 2023, the tunnel construction will commence in 2025 and will be completed by 2028.
+To provide the all-weather connectivity, the DPR (detailed project report) for 7 km long Saser La tunnel under the Saser La till Saser Brangsa was being prepared in June 2023.

 History

 In August 2020, a dirt track was created from Sasoma to Saser La & Saser Brangsa, which was later widened to a 30 ft road after the National Board for Wildlife gave permission to allocate 55 hectares land of Karakoram Wildlife Sanctuary for the road widening.
 In April 2023, 2 month long black-topping of 43 km long Sasoma-Saser La section commenced.
-After its completion in June 2023, the paving of 4 km long section over the Saser La with the concrete interlocking tiles started which will be completed by August 2023.
 Route from Saser Brangsa to Murgo and Saser Brangsa to DBO has already black-topped and motorable in 2022–2023.
+Cellular confinement systems (CCS), also known as geocells, are used in construction for erosion control and soil stabilization under glacial conditions.

-Border Roads Organisation (BRO) is responsible for constructing and maintaining this ICBR road & tunnel, under the Project Himank.
+Border Roads Organisation (BRO)'s is responsible for constructing and maintaining this ICBR road under the Project Vijayak (Sasom-Saser Brangsa section costing INR 300 cr) and Project Himank (Saser Brangsa-Gapsan-DBO section costing INR 200 cr).